MaxLazorenko/StepStoneAPI/README.md

 ./mvnw
 ```

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

 ## Building for production

 ### Packaging as jar

-To build the final jar and optimize the Decerto application for production, run:
+To build the final jar and optimize the application for production, run:

 ```